 The main takeaways are these:

-1. The government is not revenue constrained.
-Claims of the US government (and most other governments) running out of money or getting irretrievably into debt need to be recognized for the nonsense they are.
-There is no need for us to be tricked into voting for either higher taxes on workers or cuts in public services, education, health care, public transport, welfare, social infrastructure – the list could go on … – if we keep this simple fact about the monetary system in mind.
+1. A currency-issuing government is not revenue constrained.
+Claims that such a government is running out of money or getting irretrievably into debt need to be recognized for the nonsense they are.
+There is no need for us to be tricked into voting for either higher taxes on workers or cuts in public services, education, health care, public transport, welfare, pensions, social infrastructure – the list could go on … – if we keep this simple fact about the monetary system in mind.

 2. A budget deficit or surplus in itself is neither good nor bad.
 It can only be assessed in relation to the economic situation.
 Currently, unemployment and underemployment prevail.
 This indicates that in most nations the budget deficit is too small, not too large.
 This creates no real difficulty for the government but can give rise to a political obstacle if we are silly enough to fall for stunts such as the debt ceiling battle that, in reality, are played out precisely to deceive us into supporting austerity measures directly at odds with our own welfare.